SciTools/cube_browser/doc/browsing_cubes/intro.rst

 **Configure axes**

 Cube Browser uses matplotlib functionality, so you must set up your axes in the layout that you desire for your plots.
-The steps that are required here are that you define your projection (you can use the Iris convenience function `iplt.default_projection <http://scitools.org.uk/iris/docs/latest/iris/iris/plot.html#iris.plot.default_projection>`_ if this is appropriate), and that you define the number of axes and subplots that you need for your layout.
+The steps that are required here are that you define your map projection (you can use the Iris convenience function `iplt.default_projection <http://scitools.org.uk/iris/docs/latest/iris/iris/plot.html#iris.plot.default_projection>`_ if this is appropriate), and that you define the number of axes and subplots that you need for your layout.
 Here is an example:::